rupeshsure/Obstructive-Sleep-Apnea-Project/README.md

+# ALL THE REQURIED FILES WHICH ARE USED TO CARRY OUT THIS PROJECT WERE ATTACHED IN THE REPOSITORY.
+USER INTERFACE FILES, CODING PART, RESULTS, DATA SETS, AND PPT in which all the detalis and overview of the project has been discussed.
 # ABSTRACT
 Obstructive Sleep Apnea (OSA) is a rather prevalent condition.
 Adult men are affected by OSA at a rate of 14%, whereas adult women are affected at a rate of 5%.
 Due to upper airway